PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Evaluation

 \subsubsection{Impact of Hyperparameters in RAG}

-\myparatight{Impact of retriever} Table~\ref{tab:impact-of-retrievers} shows the effectiveness of {\name} for different retrievers under the default setting.
-Our results demonstrate that {\name} is consistently effective for different retrievers. {\name} is consistently effective in the black-box setting because the crafted poisoned texts are semantically similar to the target questions.
+\myparatight{Impact of retriever}Table~\ref{tab:impact-of-retrievers} shows the effectiveness of {\name} for different retrievers under the default setting.
+Our results demonstrate that {\name} is consistently effective for different retrievers. {\name} is effective in the black-box setting because the crafted malicious texts are semantically similar to the target questions.
 Thus, they are very likely to be retrieved for the target questions by different retrievers, e.g., F1-Score is consistently high.

 \myparatight{Impact of $k$} Figure~\ref{Impact-Of-k} shows the impact of $k$.
-We have following observations.
-First, ASR of {\name} is consistently high when $k \leq N$ ($N=5$ by default).
-The reason is that most of the retrieved texts are poisoned ones when $k\leq N$, e.g., Precision (measure the fraction of retrieved texts that are poisoned ones) is very high and Recall increases as $k$ increases.
+We have the following observations.
+First, ASR of {\name} is high when $k \leq N$ ($N=5$ by default).
+The reason is that most of the retrieved texts are malicious ones when $k\leq N$, e.g., Precision (measure the fraction of retrieved texts that are malicious ones) is very high and Recall increases as $k$ increases.
 When $k>N$, ASR (or Precision) decreases as $k$ increases.
-The reason is that $(k-N)$ retrieved texts are clean ones as the total number of poisoned texts for each target question is $N$.
-Note that Recall is close to $1$ when $k>N$, which means almost all poisoned texts are retrieved for target questions.
+The reason is that $(k-N)$ retrieved texts are clean ones as the total number of malicious texts for each target question is $N$.
+Note that Recall is close to $1$ when $k>N$, which means almost all malicious texts are retrieved for target questions.

 \myparatight{Impact of similarity metric}Table~\ref{tab:impact-of-similarity} shows the results when we use different similarity metrics to calculate the similarity of embedding vectors when retrieving texts from a knowledge database for a question.
 We find that {\name} achieves similar results for different similarity metrics in both settings.